yqiuu/spectuner/README.md

 Spectuner is a tool for automated spectral line analysis of instellar molecules.

-## Notice (15/07/25)
-This is a transitional version from 1.0 to 2.0.
-In a few months, we will release the pixel-by-pixel fitting functionality based on neural networks.
-Version 1.0 will no longer be maintained thereafter.

 ## Installation
 The code requires Python>=3.10.
 If you do not have Python installed, we recommend installing [Anaconda](https://www.anaconda.com/products/individual).